jbarreiros/style-dictionary-style-guide/examples/storybook/README.md

 - `.storybook/` - Storybook configuration.
   - Change the Storybook title in `manager.js`.
 - `src/` - React components and related utilities.
+- `stories/`

 The following are specific for generating the style guide:

 - `src/components/` - React components for rendering design token groups and individual design tokens.
 - `src/tokens-context.js`
 - `src/utils.js`
-- `style-guide/` - MDX-flavored Storybook pages.
+- `stories/` - MDX-flavored Storybook pages for organizing and displaying the design tokens.

 ## How It Works